Volunteering

 • Painting switch stands, signal stands, railings, stairs to displays, signage, baggage wagons, hand cars, doors and door frames and more

-• For real go-getters there is a huge orange snow plow, box cars, and other rolling exhibits that need painting
+• For real go-getters there is a snow plow, box cars, and other rolling exhibits that need continual maintenance

 • Repairing woodwork